epoberezkin/essays/why_not_signal.md

 #### SimpleX Caveats

-- The iOS and Android clients don't use the app store-run push notification system for privacy reasons; receiving messages can be delayed when the app isn't open.
+- The iOS client don't have push notification system yet, both for privacy and complexity reasons; receiving messages can be delayed when the app isn't open.
+Android app has an internal instant notification service that allows to be notified privately, without leaking any meta-data - it uses the same approach as [ntfy](https://ntfy.sh), but without any 3rd party dependencies.
 - There isn't currently a web-based client because the SimpleX project assesses that web has too many attack vectors.

 ## Conclusions